ChiragLakhanpal/Leveraging-Graph-Based-Learning-for-Enhanced-Fraud-Detection/README.md

 ## Dataset

-The dataset used in this project consists of labeled financial transaction records, where each transaction is characterized by a set of features and a corresponding label indicating whether it is anomalous or not.
-The dataset is not included in this repository due to privacy and confidentiality reasons.
-However, you can replace the dataset with your own or use a publicly available dataset with similar characteristics.
+The dataset used in this project is a synthetic credit card fraud detection dataset provided by IBM.
+The dataset contains around 24 million transaction records with 12 fields.
+Among these transactions, 0.1% of the transactions account to fradualent transactions.

+Link to the github folder of the dataset: https://github.com/IBM/TabFormer/tree/main

 ## Models

 The following models are implemented and evaluated in this project:

-1. Graph Neural Networks (GNNs)
+1. Graph Neural Netorks - Relational Graph Convolution Network
-2. XGBoost
+2. Classical Models - Logistic Regression, Random Forest, LightGBM, CatBoost, XGBoost
-3. Random Forest
-4. Convolutional Neural Networks (CNNs)
-5. Long Short Term Memory (LSTM)
+3. Deep Learning Models - Convolutional Neural Networks (CNNs), Long Short Term Memory (LSTM), Hybrid architecture using CNN and LSTM

-Each model is trained and evaluated using appropriate techniques and metrics specific to anomaly detection tasks.
+Each model is trained and evaluated using appropriate techniques and metrics specific to fraud detection tasks.

 ## Installation